 Don’t be daunted by the prospect of solo holidays – in many cases, you’ll find it’s even better than having a travel partner…

-But it’s still not for everyone, and if you’re unsure whether a solo city break is for you, or whether you’ll enjoy adventuring alone, read this guide to getting it right.
+Holidaying on your own is not for everyone, though, so if you’re unsure whether a solo city break is for you, or whether you’ll enjoy adventuring alone, read this guide to getting it right.
 Here are our tips for the best solo holidays, how to enjoy it and where to go.

 More like this: The safest places for solo travel